2012: Yavapai County Community Health Services

 These services are provided at three Yavapai County Community Health Services clinics, located in Prescott, Prescott Valley and Cottonwood.

-For more information and to enroll in the screening program contact us at 634-6835 for the Verde Valley and for the Prescott/Prescott Valley area 442-5491.
+For more information and to enroll in the screening program contact 634-6835 for the Verde Valley and for the Prescott/Prescott Valley area 442-5491.

 Treatment costs for women diagnosed with breast or cervical cancer through the Well Woman Healthcheck Program are generally covered through a special provision of Arizona’s Medicaid Program.